KPeedosk/concat-maven-plugin/README.md

 * `startingFile`
   * When using directory this file will be used as the starting file for concatenation.
   * This file is _always_ appended first regardless of the ordering applied.
+* `recursive`
+  * Defaults to false, should directory be searched recursively.

 ## Change Log ##